IC Markets Accounts Overview

 IC Markets Account Review: Conclusion

 On the whole, the diversity of account types upon IC Markets review is one of the platform’s major strengths.
 As in any investment environment, more options and greater flexibility in online trading tends to lead to greater long-term success.
-Whether you are a novice trader or someone with experience who is looking for a new trading platform, IC Markets is worth looking into as they are one of the top Australian FX Brokers.
+Whether you are a novice trader or someone with experience who is looking for a new trading platform, IC Markets is worth looking into compared to IG Markets as they are one of the top Australian FX Brokers.
 In closing, it should be noted that, unlike on some platforms, traders are completely free to choose the account option that works best for them without having to invest extra money, as the fee to open any of the live trading accounts is the equivalent of $200 USD.